 - 3 large eggs

-- 4¼ cup unbleached bread flour, plus more for dusting
+- 4¼ cups unbleached bread flour, plus more for dusting work surface

 Instructions

-- In a large bowl add the water and sprinkle the yeast over the top.
-Let it stand for a few minutes so the yeast can proof.
+- In a large bowl add the warm water and sprinkle the yeast over the top.
+Let it stand for a few minutes so the yeast can bloom.

 - Combine bread flour with the teaspoon of kosher salt, and set aside.